kiransai-b/Voice_Notes_Transcriber/Smart-Memos-main/README.md

 - **Include Raw Transcript**: If you just want clean notes returned, you can remove the addition of the raw transcript at the end by toggling it off in the settings
 - **Specify where audio files are recorded in your vault**: By default, audio recordings will be saved to your root vault folder.
 If you want to store audio recordings in a specific folder, you can change it in the settings of this plugin.
 I.e if you want them to be saved in a 'Recordings' folder within your 'Resources' folder, you can set the settings value to Resources/Recordings.

-## Coming Soon(ish)!
-- **Smart Templates**: Given the seemingly infinite use cases, I'm working with Brian (creator of smart connections) to integrate "Smart Templates", a templating feature that will be available in Obsidian within the coming weeks.
-- **Local Model Transcription**:  This is a high priority since it's understandable not as many are as comfortable having their voice audio sent out online to be transcribed.

-## Vision
-The Smart Memos plugin aims to revolutionize the way we capture and understand information from audio sources.
-By leveraging advanced AI models, the plugin can transcribe audio files and generate fully customizable notes, in-depth analysis, and idea expansion, freeing you from the tedious task of manual transcription and note-taking, while simultaneously expanding upon them to allow your two "brains" to work harmoneously.

-The ultimate mission is to enhance productivity, ideas, and efficiency in note-taking, especially for users who frequently deal with audio sources of information or find it much easier to simply speak whatever is on their mind than write it all down.
-With this plugin, I envision a future where valuable information from audio sources doesn't get lost and is automatically integrated into your own, personalized way of note-taking.

-## About Me
-Hello there!
-Name's Evan 😁

-I'm a senior software developer/architect consultant, currently managing and developing data visualization tools for the CDC.
-I've been obsessed about what's transpiring with AI for the last 12-ish years, fully aware that it would soon completely change the world.

-Inspired by Brian, the creator of Smart Connections, I started an AI consulting company called "Evan's Oasis."
-At Evan's Oasis, I audit business workflows for clients and recommend AI tools and practices that significantly enhance decision-making, productivity, and quality—while reducing the time and money needed to run a business.

-## Community and Support
-Your involvement is crucial to the evolution of Smart Memos.
-From troubleshooting issues to suggesting new features, every contribution enriches our community and drives the project forward!

-- **Join The Community**
-  - GitHub Discussions: Participate in discussions on GitHub to share your experiences and ask questions.
-  - Contribute: Help develop the plugin, report issues, or suggest new features.
-  - User Testimonials: Share how the plugin has impacted your workflow and creativity.

 ## License
 The Smart Memos Plugin is open-source and available under the MIT License.
 Contributions are welcome!